 Looking for fine dining at Aria?
 You’re in the right place.
 Blossom offers upscale Asian cuisine.
 This includes seafood, chicken, beef, and noodles.
 Javier’s is a Mexican infused dining options.
 Julian Serrano is, too.

 Sage is a seafood and chophouse.
 Sirio offers seafood, meats, cheeses and pasta.

 Bar Masa is a sushi joint on the high end, with meals over $60 per person.
 Jean Georges offers prime steak and seafood options.
 Tetsu is the best choice for seafood.
 The high end restaurant also offers steaks and other meat options.

 Casino bars and lounges are available all across Aria.
 The Gold Lounge, Ace Lounge, and sportsbook lounge all offer service that is expected from a five-star resort.
-Haze is Aria’s home to nightlife.
-It is one of the most popular nightclubs in Las Vegas.
+Most of the bars at Aria offer table top video poker machines, which can be played for comped drinks.

 Many of the bars will be crowded, often times to capacity, during busier times.
 Many of the bars feature loud music and are designed as “party” atmospheres, so this is not the ideal location for low limit video poker drinking.

 Aria was once home to Haze nightclub, but this club has since closed.
 Today, the star of the nightclub show is JEWEL.
 The nightclub at Aria is open Friday through Monday nights, with the occasional Thursday opening for special events.
 The club usually opens at 10 and closes at 4am.

 As this is one of the more popular nightclubs in Las Vegas, and is at a high end resort, you should expect long lines and a large bill.
 Table service can run in the thousands of dollars at JEWEL, and even drinks and entry will likely cost $100 per person, at a minimum.
 JEWEL is a club for the modern Vegas experience, but it is not an ideal fit for those on a budget.